-So far, we have found a well-defined holographic field theory at the fixed temperature that corresponds to a WSM.
-Physically, Weyl fermions as quasiparticles exist only along the ring $\mathcal{R}$, where the torsion field, sourced by fermions, is non-trivial, and where also the anomaly exists, as we will show in the following.
-In our setting, the axially symmetric chiral anomaly is nontrivial along the circle $\mathcal{R}$ with the radius $\bar{\rho}$ located in the $\bar{z}=0$ plane.
-The observable quantities --the temperature and the nodal radius-- depend on the dislocation parameter $c$, which describes the internal twisting of the torsion field, or the size of the torsional vortex, as well as the intensity $\Omega(c)$ of the torsion field.
-It exists only in three intervals of $c$ describing three different types of WSM.
-Out of the nodal line, the torsion field is zero, however, the temperature is still different than zero since the whole system is in thermal equilibrium.
+Previously, we obtained a solution for the holographic QFT at temperature $T$, featuring a dislocation localized on the ring $\mathcal{R}$, which represents a defect of the material.
+More precisely, the axially symmetric torsion field is nontrivial along the circle $\mathcal{R}$ with the radius $\bar{\rho}$ located in the $\bar{z}=0$ plane.
+The observable quantities --the temperature and the ring radius-- depend on the dislocation parameter $c$, which describes the internal twisting of the torsion field, or the size of the torsional vortex, as well as the intensity $\Omega(c)$ of the torsion field.
+It exists only in three intervals of $c$ describing three different types of dislocations.
+Out of the ring line, the torsion field is zero, however, the temperature is still different than zero since the whole system is in thermal equilibrium.
+(This is possible because, on the gravity side, the black hole exists in the whole spacetime.)
 Therefore, $T$ is a continuous, constant parameter in the entire space.
 In contrast, the torsion field is not continuous because it possesses an $\mathbb{S}^1$ topological defect, the localized torsional vortex.